Loisel/colorview2d/colorview2d/README.txt

 colorview2d is a 2D color plotting utility.

-It uses the power of numpy, scipy and matplotlib to visualize 3d datasets provided in ASCII text data files.
+It uses the power of numpy, scipy and matplotlib to visualize 3d datasets provided as ASCII text data files.

 ---